Nymokrit/QRadar-Reference-Data-Management/documentation/Documentation.md

 ##### Export CSV
 The data can be exported easily into a file in CSV format.
+> Important: The exported data cannot simply be reimported to QRadar via the `import csv` function as it contains additional fields like `last seen` or `source`.
+Instead, the `import csv` function simply expects values separated by the specified character.

 ##### Delete Entry
 One or multiple entries can be selected by clicking on them in the table.
 Clicking on `Delete Entry` afterwards, will attempt to delete the selected entries from the reference data.